-A few weeks ago, Co-operative News talked to marketing leaders from the co-op sector about marketing the co-operative difference.
-The responses both provide insight and reflect a few themes.
+Co-operative News once talked to marketing leaders from the co-op sector about marketing the co-operative difference.
+The responses both provided insight and reflected a few themes.
 In this post, we explore these themes and talk a bit about how you can use these insights for your own co-op.

 Show don’t tell

 This is by far and away my favourite bit of advice.
 If you take nothing else from this article, I would recommend thinking about this one.
 All the other insights feed into this one and support a show-don’t-tell strategy.

 In short, a show-don’t-tell strategy suggests you be your difference, not just talk about being different.
 This is simple, but deceptively challenging, advice.
 At Co-operatives First, we’re working to get better at this every day.
 It takes work and time — there’s no template for being authentic, nor is there a step-by-step guide to having the confidence to be vulnerable.